Skip to content

 EOF

-4. Setup Envoy
+❹ Setup Envoy

 kubectl apply -f https://raw.githubusercontent.com/kuadrant/authorino-examples/main/envoy/envoy-notls-deploy.yaml

-The bundle also creates an Ingress with host name talker-api-authorino.127.0.0.1.nip.io, but if you are using a local Kubernetes cluster created with Kind, you need to forward requests on port 8000 to inside the cluster in order to actually reach the Envoy service:
+The command above creates an Ingress with host name talker-api.127.0.0.1.nip.io.
+If you are using a local Kubernetes cluster created with Kind, forward requests from your local port 8000 to the Envoy service running inside the cluster:

-kubectl port-forward deployment/envoy 8000:8000 &
+kubectl port-forward deployment/envoy 8000:8000 2>&1 >/dev/null &

-5. Create the AuthConfig
+❺ Create an AuthConfig

 kubectl apply -f -<<EOF